Parameter-free Maximum Likelihood Localization of a Network of Moving Agents from Ranges, Bearings and Velocity measurements: Parameter Estimation

 \section{Parameter Estimation}

 Until this point, the parameters $\sigma$ and $\varkappa$ of error distributions have been assumed to be known a priori.
 In real applications, these parameters could be estimated from previous experiments.
 However, this can also be included in the algorithm so that no previous knowledge is necessary.
-With each new measurement, a new estimate for $\varkappa$ and $\sigma$ is computed, which is desired to converge to the true value.
+With each new measurement, new estimates for $\varkappa$ and $\sigma$ are computed, which desirably converge to the true values.

 Maximum likelihood estimators for the parameters of each distribution are easily found in the literature.
-Given a random variable X, normally distributed with unknown mean and variance $\sigma^2$, the MLE for the latter parameter is given as \cite{book:statistics}
+Given a random variable $X$, normally distributed with unknown mean and variance $\sigma^2$, the MLE for the latter parameter is \cite{book:statistics}